The CalTopo/SARTopo Desktop program is primarily for users who need to use the program without an internet connection.

 Windows vs Mac: While the processes for Windows and Mac installations are very similar, there are a few small differences.
 There are instructions for both included here.

-If you have purchased a Desktop subscription or are a member of a team or enterprise account, you will see a tab in the Your Account area that is labeled "Desktop Access."
+If you have purchased a Desktop subscription or are a member of a team or enterprise account, you can download and install the desktop app.
+To access the desktop app, log into your account and then click on the orange Your Data button in the upper right of the map viewer.
+You will see a tab labeled "Desktop Access."
 Here you will find a link to go download the program package.
 Use the link under the How It Works section after "Download the App."
 It will list your account, and your team account(s) if you are part of a team.

 Once you click the link, it will open a new tab with the information below.
 Select the Mac or Windows installer.